Bahamian Communities Face Natural Resource Challenges Amid Modernization

-NC State: Why did you study fishing practices on Andros?
+The Abstract: Why did you study fishing practices on Andros?

 Casola: Andros is a fascinating place because the shift to modern fishing methods happened within living memory of people who were there.
 Andros also has some really unique ecological features.
 It’s home to one of the largest barrier reefs in the world.
 It has blue holes, which are vertical caves.
 Some of them are filled with freshwater and some are filled with saltwater that hold really unique fish.